 Uncertainty Analysis: Service Life Effects

-In order to consider product acceptance in terms of product lifetime and deterioration within the system and component re-use recovery scenarios, it is suggested by the author that the RP be compensated by a probability of survival, Ps, factor, which will depend on the reference recovery lifetime, t, to find a lifetime-compensated reclamation potential, LCRPt, that considers service life and probability of failure.
-In the case of re-cycle, down-cycle and landfill, the service life has no effect on the RP, because the reprocessing step involves returning the product/components to full functionality.
+In the instance of unknown reconditioning processes, product acceptance in terms of service life and deterioration must be considered.
+It is suggested by the author that the RP in the system and component re-use scenarios be compensated by a probability of survival, Ps, factor, which will depend on the reference recovery lifetime, t, to find a lifetime-compensated reclamation potential, LCRPt, that considers service life and probability of failure.
+In the case of re-cycle, down-cycle and landfill, the service life and consequential deterioration, has no effect on the RP, because the reprocessing step involves returning the product/components to full functionality.

 Service Life Data Sources

-The components within a façade system probability of survival (Ps) for the component/system can be plotted as a lognormal distribution about the typical service life figures.
+The probability of survival (Ps) for a component within a facade system or the system itself, can be plotted as a lognormal distribution about the typical service life figures.
 Service life figures can be taken from discussions with façade manufacturers and existing published building component service life data.

 Lifetime-Compensated Reclamation Potential (LCRP)